 Most insurance policies generally require you to do the following things:

-1. Give notice to the insurance company.
+1. Contact and give notice of the covered problem to the insurance company.

 2. Protect yourself from further losses or damage.